mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Other observations
 - The process of teaching challenge via balance cards can happen early on
 - some participants are resistange - see Molly's interactions - does this matter?

+**using playtesting to show other identities**

+See if any come up to list?

+Molly often commented on the characters and strongly identifies with them to both young people and adults.

 **Play testing - and embodied participation in the games of others**